CHATTING TO JANE

 ”Good morning” said Duncan stiffly extending his hand to shake that of the robed clergyman.
 His robes were transfiguration white.

 ”Duncan I want to ask if you could help with Sunday school?
-Perhaps we could speak after the service?”
+Perhaps we could speak after the service?” said Reverend Jones.

-”Yes, certainly Reverend Jones.”
+”Yes, certainly Reverend Jones.” said Duncan.

 Duncan filed in and took his seat on the wooden family pew.
 The church was fairly plain inside.
 The brass eagle lectern was the most eye catching feature.
 There were plaques on the walls to those who had been called to their reward.
 Soldiers who had perished on the North-West Frontier and a low level civil servant who had expired in British Bechuanaland.